psychopy/workshops/source/translators/workOnTranslations.rst

 - Go to: ``Translation > Properties``
 - under: ``Language team``

-  - contact email for entire group
+  - contact email for entire group (actually, I will do this)
 - under: ``Language``

   - select the appropriate ``Language (Country)`` combination